lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 For fault tolerance, time redundancy techniques such as re-execution is widely used.
 However, this approach introduces non-determinism due to unpredictable timing of failures, which leads to inconsistent behavior and makes analysis and repeatable testing unreliable.

-This PR introduces a deterministic execution model for fault-tolerant real-time software within LF.
+This example introduces a deterministic execution model for fault-tolerant real-time software within LF.
 The key idea is to re-execute failed tasks, while advancing logical execution time (LET) deterministically, regardless of actual failure timing.
 This ensures that the same sequence of task failures always results in the same outcome.